-Our regatta days still prove to be as popular as ever, with everyone involved getting the chance to expose the competitive side of their nature in a friendly and relaxed environment, with sailing being one of our most successful Olypic sports, regatta days introduce you to the world of fleet racing during this Olympic year.
+Our regatta days still prove to be as popular as ever, with everyone involved getting the chance to expose the competitive side of their nature in a friendly and relaxed environment.
+With sailing being one of our most successful Olympic sports, regatta days introduce you to the world of fleet racing.

 Guests can get as involved as they wish, having the chance to helm the yachts, trim the sails, grind the winches or maybe, and most importantly… just sit back and relax!

 With more and more emphasis on Team Building and Team Bonding in the current climate, regatta days are proving popular with company’s in all sectors.

 Below is a case study for an event we did for Aveva (Not Aviva, that one was in 2010) if you would like to see a standard itinerary with more idea’s then click here for a PDF version Company Regatta Day

 Brief: A competitive but relaxed 2 days on the water for staff.

 Location: Portsmouth Harbour (Gunwharf Quays)

 Date: 18th and 19th April 2009